 How are the bison slaughtered and processed for meat?

 In 2020, we started to process our retail meat at Mohawk Valley Meats in Marcola, Oregon (outside of Springfield).
-The Oregon Department of Agriculture has decided that all meat in Oregon should be USDA slaughtered and processed.
+The Oregon Department of Agriculture has decided that all meat sold in the retail or wholesale market in Oregon should be USDA slaughtered and processed.
 We are now under compliance with this ruling with our retail meat cuts.
 This new rule has created new challenges for us as loading wild animals into a trailer is not an easy thing to do.
 Bison are wild and will never be domesticated like cattle, sheep, or pigs.

 We continue to mobile slaughter bison here on the ranch for those who order a quarter, half or whole bison.
 We schedule a mobile slaughter professional to come to the ranch and humanely slaughter the bison.
 The animal is then taken down to a carcass and taken to a State of Oregon inspected meat processing facility.
 Currently, we are using The Meating Place in Hillsboro.